PendulumToken/whitepaper/pages/index.md

 See the issues for topics that need to be covered or updated.
 If you have an idea you would like to discuss, please chat with us in [Gitter](https://gitter.im/PingAttentionMarket).

-If you've written an article or blog post, please contact us at [info@pingtoken.com](mailto:info@pingtoken.com).
+If you've written an article or blog post, please contact us at [info@pendulum.tech](mailto:info@pendulum.tech).

 <br/>